aerwin/node-cfenv-wrapper/README.md

 --------
 I'm a fan of the [`cfenv`](https://github.com/cloudfoundry-community/node-cfenv) package for [Node.js](http://nodejs.org/) written by [Patrick Mueller](https://twitter.com/pmuellr).
 It parses environment info in a [Bluemix](https://www.bluemix.net) (or [Cloud Foundry](http://cloudfoundry.org/)) application, and provides functions to make it easy to retrieve all of the service attributes you need from [`VCAP_SERVICES`](https://www.ng.bluemix.net/docs/#cli/index.html#retrieving).
 It also gives access to other important attributes for port, host name/ip address, URL of the application, etc. On top of that, it detects whether your app is running locally or in the cloud.
 And, when running locally, it provides handy defaults.

 I've written a simple wrapper (a local module called `cfenv-wrapper`) to make local development of Bluemix/Cloud Foundry apps a little easier.
-My code parses a local copy of your app's `env.log` file, and extracts the data for `VCAP_SERVICES` and `VCAP_APPLICATION`.
+My code parses a local copy of your app's environment data, and extracts the data for `VCAP_SERVICES` and `VCAP_APPLICATION`.
 Then, it passes that information to `cfenv`'s initialization function, <code>getAppEnv</code>.
 After this initialization, you can use the same `cfenv` interface just as if you were running in the cloud.

+The local environment data can be in JSON or properties files meeting the following requirements:

+* `env.json` -- JSON file with `VCAP_SERVICES` info as retrieved by `cf env`.
+If `env.json` is present, the code will also load `env_custom.json`,  which should hold JSON representing your app's user-defined environment variables.
+* `env.log` file (deprecated) -- If there's no `env.json` file, the wrapper will load a local copy of your app's `env.log` file.
+This is provided for backwards compatability with earlier versions of `cfenv-wrapper`.
+After CF 182, CF stopped providing an `env.log` file for [security reasons](https://github.com/cloudfoundry/dea_ng/pull/147).

 **NOTE:** Many cloud services can be accessed with no changes when running locally.
 In Bluemix, a partial list of these includes [Cloudant](https://ace.ng.bluemix.net/#/store/cloudOEPaneId=store&serviceOfferingGuid=14c83ad2-6fd4-439a-8c3a-d1a20f8a2381), [Pitney Bowes](https://ace.ng.bluemix.net/#/store/cloudOEPaneId=store&serviceOfferingGuid=44698cab-8ca0-414b-9b6d-a0f4ac1277da), and [Twilio](https://ace.ng.bluemix.net/#/store/cloudOEPaneId=store&serviceOfferingGuid=bc6f7b08-5589-4f43-86da-90b710bd81af).
-In those cases, you can use `env.log` as is.
-However, there are services that don't yet allow connections from outside of Bluemix.
-For those services, you would need to modify `env.log` so that it uses info specific to installations of those services in your local environment.
+In those cases, you can use `env.json` and `env.log` with the exact data provided by CF. However, there are services that don't yet allow connections from outside of Bluemix.
+For those services, you would need to modify your local file so that it uses info specific to installations of those services in your local environment.

 New Functions
 -------------
 My wrapper also adds two new functions, not in the original `cfenv` interface:

 * `getEnvVars` -- returns JSON data structure containing all environment variables.
-When running locally, it returns the data from the `env.log`.
+When running locally, it returns the data from the `env_custom.json` or `env.log` files.
 When running in the cloud, it will return the standard `process.env` runtime variable.
 * `getEnvVar(name)` -- returns value of the environment variable with the given name.
-When running locally, it will try to pull the value from the `env.log` file data.
+When running locally, it will try to pull the value from the `env_custom.json` or `env.log` files.
 If it can't find it, it falls back to the standard `process.env` runtime variable.

 These serve to give you a consistent interface for environment variable resolution in both environments.